segleston/FCSarahE/README.md

 ## Description

-Welcome to my web application.
+Welcome to my personal website for my application to Founders & Coders.

 ## How it works